 Beaches in Istria.
 Secluded in a lovely cove.
 Rocky, pebbly & sandy.
 With various amenities, water sports and beach bars.
 The peninsula offers a great variety to choose for all types of holidaymakers.

 Western beaches.
 If you are a fan of quiet sandy beaches, go to Zambratija near Umag.
 Not far from this town in the north, you can also have a lovely time by the sea at the pebbly and sandy beach Polynesia, which is adapted for people with disabilities.
 Another beach that caters to various tastes is Lanterna between Novigrad and Poreč, which offers diverse amenities and has a pet-friendly area.
 Naturists travelling with pets can also head to Koversada in Vrsar, the largest naturist beach in Europe.
 Continuing further south to Rovinj, don’t miss Lone Bay within the protected Golden Cape Forest Park (Cro.
 Zlatni rt) and its beautiful pebbly beaches with the perfect green backdrop of the park trees.

 Southern beaches.
 Pula boasts a number of amazing beaches, some of which are also popular stops for kayak tours, e.g. the pebbly and rocky Cyclon’s Beach with plenty of natural pine tree shade.
-For a bit of a special thrill head to the so-called Hawaii Beach on Verudela peninsula, where you can have fun with large waves or go cliff jumping.
-Go also to Cape Kamenjak in search of quiet, untouched beaches with lovely sea just perfect for snorkelling and diving.
+For a bit of a special thrill head to the so-called Hawaii Beach on the Verudela peninsula, where you can have fun with large waves or go cliff jumping.
+Go also to Cape Kamenjak in search of quiet, untouched beaches with the lovely sea just perfect for snorkeling and diving.
 And with pine trees, pebbles, sand and rocks, and cliffs some of which you can also dive off into the crystal clear water.

 Gastronomy and enology